ataiva-software/vertex/docs/monitoring/observability-guide.md

 ## Overview

-The Eden DevOps Suite implements a comprehensive observability solution based on the three pillars of observability:
+The Vertex DevOps Suite implements a comprehensive observability solution based on the three pillars of observability:

 1. **Metrics**: Quantitative measurements of system behavior over time
 2. **Logs**: Detailed records of events that occurred in the system